jacky-labs-26/j-fokus/README.md

-# J Fokus — Automated Focus Timer
+# J'Fokus — Automated Focus Timer

 ![J Fokus Logo](JFokus_logo.PNG)

-## What is J Fokus?
+## What is J'Fokus?

 J Fokus is a personal automated Pomodoro timer built to solve a simple problem: existing Pomodoro apps don't let you fully customize and automate your entire focus day.